There are only two lengths of the Glamorganshire Canal still in water - at Forest Farm, Whitchurch and at Pontypridd.

 Funding and Support

-The first round of funding applications is to start shortly.
-The Bunch of Grapes Inn have already provided hand tools and protective gear and continue to provide support to the group and working party.
-Pontypridd Town Council have invited us to apply under its small grants scheme and has also set aside funds to assist with the removal of debris from the site.
+Funding is a key factor in continuing our work in Pontypridd.
+The Bunch of Grapes Inn have since 2010 been a staunch supporter of the restoration works providing use of their facilities for the welfare of our working party.
+Pontypridd Town Council continues to invite us to apply under its small grants scheme and has also set aside funds to assist with the removal of debris from the site.

 We have also historically received support from Keep Wales Tidy and Rhondda Cynon Taf CBC in carrying out major clearance work at Locks 31 and 32 and the canal basin.